-In February 2016, the FASB issued ASU No. 2016-02, Leases.
+In February 2016, the FASB issued ASU 2016-02, Leases.
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (a) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (b) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 The ASU will be effective for us beginning October 1, 2019 with early adoption permitted.
+ASU 2016-02 will be adopted on a modified retrospective transition basis for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 We are currently evaluating the impact of the application of this accounting standard update on our consolidated financial statements as well as whether to adopt the new guidance early.

-In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation.
+In March 2016, the FASB issued ASU 2016-09, Compensation-Stock Compensation.
 The new guidance simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-The amendments in this standard are effective for our annual year and first fiscal quarter beginning on October 1, 2017 with early adoption permitted.
-We are currently evaluating the impact of the application of this accounting standard update on our consolidated financial statements as well as whether to adopt the new guidance early.
+The amendments in this standard are effective for our annual year and first fiscal quarter beginning on October 1, 2017.
+We are currently evaluating the impact of the application of this accounting standard update on our consolidated financial statements.

 In August 2016, the FASB issued ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments, which provides clarifying guidance on how entities should classify certain cash receipts and cash payments on the statement of cash flows.
 The guidance also clarifies how the predominance principle should be applied when cash receipts and cash payments have aspects of more than one class of cash flows.
-The guidance will be effective for the Company in its fiscal year beginning October 1, 2018, and early adoption is permitted.
+The guidance will be effective for us in our fiscal year beginning October 1, 2018, and early adoption is permitted.
 We are currently evaluating the impact of the application of this accounting standard update on our consolidated financial statements as well as whether to adopt the new guidance early.